 • For all operations, you can limit source IP, allowable times, user agent, and more.
 (Requests from Anymail will include "django-anymail/version" along with Boto's user-agent.)
 See Amazon's guide to IAM condition context keys.

 1.5.2 Mailgun

-Anymail integrates with the Mailgun transactional email service from Rackspace, using their REST API.
+Anymail integrates with the Mailgun transactional email service, using their messages REST API.